lsnow99/conductorr/docusite/docs/guide/install.md

 Download the latest release for your operating system [here](https://github.com/lsnow99/conductorr/releases).

-Put the binary file in a suitable location.
-Simply double click the binary or run `./conductorr` in your terminal to start Conductorr.
+Put the executable file in a suitable location.
+Simply double click the executable or run `./conductorr` in your terminal to start Conductorr.
 On some systems you may need to first run `chmod +x conductorr` in your terminal before launching.

-To launch automatically at startup, please refer to your operating system's instructions.

 Navigate to [http://localhost:6416/](http://localhost:6416/) and you should see the setup screen prompting you to create the admin user.

+> NOTE: To launch Conductorr automatically at startup, you will need to follow instructions provided by your operating system.
+Alternatively, you can configure Conductorr via Docker to launch automatically.

 ## Docker Compose